-- Rinse the mushrooms to remove any dirt or debris.
-Slice the mushrooms thinly.
+- Rinse the mushrooms to remove any dirt or debris, then slice them thinly.
 Drain the can of artichoke hearts and roughly chop them into bite-sized pieces.
-Thinly slice the onion and garlic (you can mince the garlic if you don't want large slices).
+Thinly slice the onion and garlic (you can mince the garlic and dice the onion if you don't like large pieces).

 - Place the vegetable broth, olive oil, mushrooms, artichoke hearts, onions, and garlic in a large pot.
 Break the fettuccine in half and add it to the pot along with the oregano, thyme, and some freshly cracked pepper (10-15 cranks of a pepper mill).
 Push the ingredients down under the broth as much as possible.
 Place a lid on the pot and bring it up to a rolling boil over high heat.

 - As soon as it reaches a boil, stir the pot to evenly distribute the ingredients and prevent the pasta from sticking.
-Turn the heat down to low so that the pot is just simmering.
+Turn the heat down to low so that the pot is simmering.
 Allow the pot to simmer, with the lid on, stirring every couple of minutes, for 10-15 minutes, or until the pasta is tender and most of the liquid has been absorbed.
 Make sure the broth is simmering the entire time, turning the heat up slightly, if needed, to maintain a simmer.

 And then you suddenly have this!
 Amazing!
 Easy!
 Yum!
-It’s WONDERPOT!
+It’s a WONDERPOT!